-I wanted to go through how to stretch your illiacus.
+I wanted to go through how to stretch your iliacus muscle.

-If you do not know what your illiacus is and why it is important, then keep reading or watching.
+Keep reading or watching if you do not know your iliacus and why it is important.

-The hip flexors are often referred to as the iliopsoas, which is a name for the combination of the illiacus and psoas muscles.
-The psoas muscle originates on the lumbar spine, while the illiacus is a much shorter muscle and originates on the pelvis.
-The illiacus and psoas muscles come together and insert onto the femur together (your thigh bone).
+The hip flexors are often referred to as the iliopsoas, a combination of the iliacus and psoas muscles.
+The psoas muscle originates on the lumbar spine, while the iliacus is a much shorter muscle and originates in the pelvis.
+The iliacus and psoas muscles come together and insert onto the femur (your thigh bone).
 Together, they act as the strongest hip flexors in the body.

 CLICK HERE to watch the YouTube video.

-There are two hip flexor muscles and it is important to stretch those muscles individually.
-We have the illiacus and psoas.
-For people who sit a lot, there is a good chance that both of these muscles are tight and short which leads to stiffness, poor movement and potential injury.
+There are two hip flexor muscles, and it is important to stretch them individually.
+We have the iliacus and psoas.
+For people who sit a lot, there is a good chance that both muscles are tight and short, leading to stiffness, poor movement, and potential injury.

-I wanted to go through the most effective way of stretching the illiacus muscle.
+I wanted to go through the most effective way of stretching the iliacus muscle.

-90-90 Hip Flexor Stretch With Your Arm Overhead (Side View)
+90-90 Hip Flexor Stretch With Your Arms Overhead (Side View)

 Move into the 90-90 position and tighten your abdominal area.
-On the side you are kneeling on, lift your arm up, tighten your seat and bring your hips forward.
-Target that illiacus in the pelvis area so you’re feeling a light stretch.
+On the side, you kneel, lift your arm, tighten your seat and bring your hips forward.
+Target that iliacus in the pelvis, so you feel a light stretch.

-90-90 Hip Flexor Stretch With Your Arm Overhead (Front View)
+90-90 Hip Flexor Stretch With Your Arms Overhead (Front View)

-Make sure that your foot, knee, and hip are in perfect alignment (90 degrees) and your arm is straight overhead.
-Tighten your abdominal area and glute, bring your hips forward.
+Ensure that your foot, knee, and hip are in perfect alignment (90 degrees) and your arm is straight overhead.
+Tighten your abdominal area and glute, and bring your hips forward.
 Get a light stretch through that hip or pelvis area.

 Hold the stretch for about 20 seconds.
-At minimum, do it twice on each side.
-This will target the illiacus muscle, stretching the illiacus muscle, and lengthening that illiacus muscle.
-This will lead to less pain and tension in the hips, which will increase your mobility at the hip and will help reduce any back or knee pain that you might have.
+At a minimum, do it twice on each side.
+This will target the iliacus muscle, stretching the iliacus muscle, and lengthening that iliacus muscle.
+This will lead to less pain and tension in the hips, which will increase your hip mobility and help reduce any back or knee pain you might have.

 Make sure to swing by ExercisesforInjuries.com.
-There is a good chance that I have a video, an interview or a blog post on your injury or pain.
-Enter in your injury or pain into the search bar on the top right of the screen.
-There is a good chance that I have something for you that will help you.
+There is a good chance I have a video, an interview, or a blog post on your injury or pain.
+Enter your injury or pain into the search bar on the top right of the screen.
+There is a good chance I have something for you that will help you.

 Rick Kaselj, MS

-If you want to overcome your tight hip flexors in a fast, simple, safe, and effective way, then click here to check out the Unlock Your Hip Flexors program.
+If you want to overcome your tight hip flexors quickly, simply, safely, and effectively, then click here to check out the Unlock Your Hip Flexors program.